conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 Issues can remain in this investigatory phase (_e.g._, querying the user for more details, asking the user to attempt other workarounds, other debugging efforts, etc.) and are likely to remain in this state the longest, but should still be progressing over the course of 1-2 weeks.

-For more information on the sorting process, see [Issue Sorting Procedures](#issue-sorting-procedures).

-### When are items added to the Roadmap Board?

 Items are added to the [Refinement tab of the Roadmap Board][project-refinement] once sorting has concluded and the core maintainer has enough information to make a decision about the appropriate resolution schedule for the issue.
+Newly opened pull requests are automatically added to the [Review board][project-review] by [`.github/workflows/project.yml`][workflow-project].

 Issues that are not accepted for planned work are closed instead (_e.g._ duplicates, redirects, user errors, resolved support questions, etc.).